Tulip-Dev/tulip/doc/python/apichanges.rst

 Tulip is bundled with a lot of predefined color scales (in particular, the great ones from `Color Brewer <http://colorbrewer2.org/>`_).
 You can get a preview of them in the color scale config dialog inside the main Tulip GUI.
-The dialog can be displayed trough the 'Edit -> Color scales management' main menu entry or by double clicking on the color scale parameter in the configuration table of the 'Color Mapping' algorithm.
+The dialog can be displayed through the 'Edit -> Color scales management' main menu entry or by double clicking on the color scale parameter in the configuration table of the 'Color Mapping' algorithm.

 These color scales can now be easily retrieved from Python by using the static :class:`tulipgui.tlpgui.ColorScalesManager` class.